johnnymast/redbox-scan/README.md

 // more of your nice code below
 ```

-And you are ready use Redbox-scan in your package.
+And you are ready use Redbox-scan in your application.

 ## Unit Testing